-The ConcordLiftTM configuration was developed to design a spanloader that carried TEU inside the wing and achieve the lower possible cost per ton mile.
+The ConcordLiftTM configuration is designed as a spanloader that carries TEU inside the wing to achieve the lower possible cost per ton mile.
 This paper sets forth both general and specific illustrations of that configuration.
-There are many additional designs that could be developed.
 ConcordLiftTM could be constructed with the technology of 1940.
 Nothing is necessarily complex or "high tech".
 This needs to be considered as a totally new category to serve in a totally new transportation market with new appropriate regulations.
-There is much more that is not included in this brief paper.

-Except for work on distributed load, spanloader, there are no parallels in published work.
-The closest spanloader research has been in high altitude solar aircraft.vi They are low speed, very low power, tailless with distributed propulsion.
-They demonstrate it is possible to control an aircraft with ConcordLiftTM parameters.
+Spanloader research has been in high altitude solar aircraft.^{vi} They are low speed, low power, tailless with distributed propulsion.
+They demonstrate it is possible to control an aircraft with ConcordLift[TM] parameters.
 Included is an illustration of a successful NASA aircraft.

-The ConcordLiftTM configuration and operation have nothing in common with lifting body, wing-in-ground, three wing, or flying wing.
+The ConcordLift[TM] configuration and operation have nothing in common with lifting body, wing-in-ground, three wing, or flying wing.
 There are no papers, or prior art, to reference that would increase understanding.
-The name for this configuration is "ConcordLiftTM", because the wings work in concord - harmony.
+The name for this configuration is "ConcordLift[TM]", because the wings work in concord - harmony.
 The name is specified in Patent US20110168832.

+IV.
 Controlling dimensions and assumptions

-For a spanloader one standard shipping container, TEU, length is 20 ft. wingspan.
-Containers are 8.5 ft. high for a minimum wing thickness of 10 ft.
-A normal slow aircraft airfoil has a wing thickness about 10% of chord, that results in a chord of 100 ft. which is 2,000 sq. ft per TEU.
+Wingspan for a spanloader of one standard shipping container, TEU is 20 ft. and a minimum wing thickness of 10 ft.
+Normal slow aircraft have a wing thickness about 10% of chord, that results in a chord of 100 ft. which is 2,000 sq. ft per TEU.
 The average container load, 30,000 lb. gives a wing load 15 lb. / sq. ft.
-Scaled up to the maximum airport width, 80 meters, a 260 ft. wingspan, 13 TEU, results in 390,000 lb. load.
-These values suggests there is potential for a very heavy lift aircraft.
+Scaled up to the maximum airport width, 80 meters, a 260 ft. wingspan, 13 TEU, results in a potential 390,000 lb. load.
+Those values suggests there is potential for a very heavy lift aircraft.

 The flight parameters in this paper are those of a plane with a similar wing load.
 There is no reason why heavier wing load, faster speed and high altitude could not be achieved.
 Different intended usages could lead to different flight parameters.
-ConcordLiftTM could use the same runway length as a light plane, less than 1200 ft. at sea level.
+ConcordLift[TM] could use the same runway length as a light plane, less than 1200 ft.

-A quick overview shows the standard configuration is unworkably large as spanloader with the normal configuration because of the great distance between wing and horizontal plane when the wing is 10 ft. thick and the cord is 100 ft.
+A quick overview shows the standard configuration with a tail control surface is unworkable.
+To control angle of attack a great distance, hundreds of feet, is needed between wing and horizontal control surface.
 In addition a cord of 100 ft. creates a strong low pressure venturi beneath the wing near the ground.
 Angle of attack, rotation for take off and flare for landing are challenging to achieve.
 A cord of 100 ft. and span of 260 ft. has a terrible aspect ratio.
 The obvious problems suggest the great potential is unreachable.

 The common slow airfoil has the center of lift at 1/4 cord.
-In the ConcordLiftTM usage that airfoil must be inverted in order to obtain the lift needed, angle of attack, for takeoff.
+In the ConcordLiftTM usage that airfoil must be inverted in order to obtain the angle of attack, for takeoff.
 Even then the value is inadequate, additional lift is required.
 The center of load has to match the center of lift and the throat of the venturi beneath.

-There are many airfoils, that could be used.
-The BWB thick laminar flow airfoils may hold more TEU and have a higher wing load, if the center of lift permits.
-Because those airfoils have not been studied for this usage, they are not considered in the rest of the paper.
-The ConcordLiftTM configuration obtains angle of attack, rotation for take off and flare for landing by a pair of auxiliary wings.
+ConcordLiftTM obtains angle of attack, rotation for take off and flare for landing by a pair of auxiliary wings.
 In order to explain and illustrate, airfoils and other design features are shown.
 They were selected for convenience, not because they are known to be best.
 The engineering issues are complex, and have not been researched.
 The illustrations and animation are by an artist, not an aeronautical engineer.

-V. Configuration and Benefits
+Configuration and Benefits